East Dunbartonshire Food Co-ops have now closed but we have kept this case study here for its historical value.

 In 2013 a sub-group of co-op volunteers with a passion for passing on cookery skills was formed and made an application for funding for a series of six cookery courses and various taster sessions.
-These are aimed at different groups (e.g. cooking on a budget, weaning, and older people) and have been very successful.
+These were aimed at different groups (e.g. cooking on a budget, weaning, and older people) and have been very successful.

-A visit to CFINE (West Lothian) early in 2014 has inspired the advisory group to look at the bigger picture for the organisation and to start discussing ideas for new projects.
+A visit to CFINE (West Lothian) early in 2014 inspired the advisory group to look at the bigger picture for the organisation and to start discussing ideas for new projects.

 Quotes from volunteers